PjVineeth/PjVineeth/README.md

 # 👋 Hi, I'm PJ Vineeth Kumar!

+this is a final edit by dev-jsm

+& a perfect one by dev-jsm

 🎓 Pre-Final Year B.Tech CSE Student at [IIIT Dharwad](https://iiitdwd.ac.in/)
 💻 Full-Stack Developer | 🎨 UI/UX Designer | 📸 Visual Storyteller
 📬 [LinkedIn](https://www.linkedin.com/in/pj-vineeth-kumar-88610927b) | 🐙 [GitHub](https://github.com/PjVineeth)